PPE 3: All low-carbon energy production sectors will be involved

 Triple renewable electricity production by 2035…

 According to projections by the French Ministry of Energy Transition, nearly 200 TWh of additional renewable electricity (compared with 2022) will be needed by 2035, i.e. a threefold increase.
-This implies a sharp acceleration in the development of the main production channels.
+This implies a sharp acceleration in the development of the main production sectors.

 Targets for installed capacity in renewable electrical energy